darekf77/taon/README.md

 morphi new myAwesomeIsomrphicApp
 ```
 ### Visual Studio Code
-Open you project in *VSCode* to get the maximum of development experience.
+Open your project in *VSCode* to get the maximum of development experience.
 ```
 code myAwesomeIsomrphicApp
 ```